liemphan/DailyRecipe/dev/docs/visual-theme-system.md

 # Visual Theme System

-BookStack allows visual customization via the theme system which enables you to extensively customize views, translation text & icons.
+DailyRecipe allows visual customization via the theme system which enables you to extensively customize views, translation text & icons.

 This theme system itself is maintained and supported but usages of this system, including the files you are able to override, are not considered stable and may change upon any update.
 You should test any customizations made after updates.